SETI/rms-opus/README.md

 memcached daemon must be running on production server OR if it's not then comment out the cache_backend line in settings.py

 see also apps/README.md (probably deprecated)

-some possibly useful tidbits are also in the /doc directory )